Building Inclusive Communities: Improving Immigrant Access to Education, Health, Housing and Local Government

 - Allow those with a specific research interest in a particular Latin American topic to present and receive feedback on a working paper or research project.

-- Foster greater awareness about the growing presence of Latina/o and Immigrant populations in Southwestern Wisconsin, South-eastern Minnesota and Northeastern Iowa.
+- Foster greater awareness about the growing presence of Latina/o and Immigrant populations in Southwestern Wisconsin, South-eastern Minnesota, and Northeastern Iowa. /li>

-The workshop is open to all interested scholars, community service organizations, immigrant advocacy groups, health and social services administrators, and elementary, middle, and secondary educators and administrators in Wisconsin and adjacent states interested in Latin American, Latina/o and Iberian studies.
-We welcome scholars and artists from various disciplines such as history, literature, art, social sciences, social work, education, political science, as well as professionals who do work in international studies with an emphasis on Latin America.
+The workshop is open to all interested CLACS Regional Faculty Associates, community service organizations, immigrant advocacy groups, health and social services administrators, and secondary and post-secondary educators in Wisconsin and adjacent states interested in Latin American, Latina/o, and Iberian studies.
+We welcome scholars from various disciplines such as history, literature, art, social sciences, social work, education, political science, as well as professionals who do work in international studies with an emphasis on Latin America.
 Proposals on U.S. Latino populations are equally welcome.
-Selected papers focusing on teaching innovations and methodologies of globalization will be included in a special issue of Analytic Teaching and Philosophical Praxis, an online, peer-reviewed, academic journal published out of Viterbo University (La Crosse, WI) dedicated to exploring the deeper philosophical, political, social and ethical implications of education.
+Selected papers focusing on teaching innovations and methodologies of globalization will be included in a special issue of Analytic Teaching and Philosophical Praxis, an on-line, peer-reviewed, academic journal published out of Viterbo University (La Crosse, WI) dedicated to ex-ploring the deeper philosophical, political, social and ethical implications of education.

 The University of Wisconsin-La Crosse